Different Idiomatic/Slang Expressions to Improve the Vocabulary of English Learners

-The following expressions (phrasal verbs, idioms, and slang) are the ones I used to teach people who want to learn the English language.
-Before ending my conversation with someone who wants to learn English from me, I make it a point to give a new expression related to our topic.
-I’m still updating the page.
-I hope that I will be able to help English learners out there.
+The following expressions (phrasal verbs, idioms, and slang) can be used to teach people who want to learn the English language.
+Before ending your conversation with someone who wants to learn English from you, make it a point to give a new expression related to your topic.
+I hope that this will be of great help to enhance the vocabulary skills of English learners out there.

 fine by me